ansys/pyconverter-xml2py/doc/source/index.rst

             :material-regular:`start;48px`

-            Explains how to start using PyDita-AST.
+            Explains how to start using PyConverter-XML2Py.

             +++
             .. button-link:: getting_started/index.html